firmata/protocol/spi-proposal.md

 ### SPI_CONFIG

-This is more like SPI_BEGIN in Option A in that it initializes the SPI port rather than a specific SPI device.
+This is more like `SPI_BEGIN` in [Option A](#option-a) in that it initializes the SPI port rather than a specific SPI device.

 Call once to initialize SPI hardware.
-Can optionally be set internally upon receiving first `SPI_CONFIG_DEVICE` message.

 `channel` is used to identify which SPI port is used in the case that a board has multiple ports (SPI, SPI1, SPI2, etc).
 Many only have one port so the